 Fully functional, flexible PM tool that can be easily configured to support kanban and agile methods

-Clarizen Go is an automation software platform for enterprise-grade professional services.
+Clarizen Go is one of the Trello alternative, an automation software platform for enterprise-grade professional services.
 Even though it’s not just a Kanban panel, I’m thinking about this tool because it’s a good choice if the reason you’re looking for an alternative to Trello is because you want something tougher.
 Using Clarizen Go can remove the need for a handful of tools and may help better manage a wider range of your business processes than Trello would.

 The real focus of Clarizen Go is to make projects happen more quickly with time-saving workflows.
 It’s a great project management tool if you have lots of repeatable projects that require repeatable processes because the automation of the workflow is quite flexible and powerful.

 It covers, without breaking a sweat, the PPM basics of task lists, schedules, docs and files, communications and reporting.
 The project planning tools of Clarizen Go are a powerful combination of usability throughout the project planning, implementation and control.
 Project workflows, a full-featured database, schedule and task management tools are included in scheduling, with project and portfolio optimization so you can easily and quickly match projects with business goals.